matthewglasenapp/hla_resolve/README.md

 ## Quick Start and Demo

-The repository ships with a demo dataset of PacBio hybrid-capture sequencing reads from HG002 (Ashkenazi Son), a sample from the GIAB and HPRC benchmarks.
+The repository includes a demo dataset of PacBio HLA hybrid capture sequencing reads from HG002 (Ashkenazi Son), a sample from the GIAB and HPRC benchmarks.
 Run this from the repository root:

 ```bash
 hla_resolve \